BBBThunda/projectify/readme.md

 sudo a2ensite projectify
 sudo service apache2 restart
 ```
 Now it's time to set up your environment in Laravel.

 # Setting up your environment and migrating the DB

 ## 1. Copy and edit default config files and make storage directory writeable
+- Copy the files
-Basically you want to find all of the files with .default.php and remove the .default.
-In the case of the env.default files in the projectify_root> directory, you also want to prepend a dot.
-So copy the files and then edit them to fit your environment:
+Basically you want to find all of the files ending with .default.php and remove the .default.
+In the case of the env.default files in the \<projectify_root\> directory, you also want to prepend a dot.
 ```
 cd <projectify_root>
 cp env.dev.default.php .env.dev.php
 cp bootstrap/start.default.php bootstrap/start.php
 chmod 777 app/storage/*
 ```
+- Edit the files to fit your environment
+ - Configure the MySQL database credentials you plan to use
+ - Configure email credentials.
+For dev, you can just set 'MAIL_PRETEND' to true.
+I prefer to use a personal email account, but this can be dangerous.
+If you do this, just be careful not to do anything to spam the server.

-Note: env.live.default.php can be ignored since we only use the "live" environment if the request domain is proj.ectify.com
+*Note: env.live.default.php can be ignored since we only use the "live" environment if the request domain is proj.ectify.com.
+Most likely you will use env.dev.default.php.*

 ## 2. Do a composer update in your repository to download dependencies.
+This will take a couple minutes.
+It may appear to be hung at first.
+Be patient.
 ```
 cd <projectify_root>
 composer update
 ```
 This will download all of the dependencies required for projectify, including those required for Laravel and store them in the "vendor" directory.

 ## 3. Initialize the database